Key Takeaways

 Monitoring Progress and Making Adjustments

 Track subtle changes in eye comfort, especially during prolonged screen use or night driving.
-Most people notice improvements in visual comfort after 2-3 months of consistent use.
+Some people may experience changes in visual comfort after 2–3 months of consistent use.
 Keep a simple wellness journal noting any changes in eye fatigue, dryness, or clarity during different activities.

 Storage matters for maintaining potency, avoid bathroom medicine cabinets or sunny windowsills.
-Check expiration dates quarterly and replace supplements that have changed color, smell, or texture.
-Missing occasional doses won't significantly impact long-term benefits, but consistency supports optimal nutrient levels.
+Check expiration dates regularly and replace supplements that have changed color, smell, or texture.
+Missing occasional doses is usually not a concern; focus on returning to your routine, but consistency supports optimal nutrient levels.

 Why Supplements Studio Vision Support Stands Apart